Inside Nick Cordero and Amanda Kloots' Heartwarming, Heartbreaking Love Story - E! Online

-When 2020 began, Nick Cordero and Amanda Kloots were just your average happy showbiz couple, parents of a 6-month-old baby and renovating their house on Love Street in Los Angeles, where they had moved while Cordero starred in a production of Rock of Ages, the musical he made his Broadway debut in eight years ago.
+When 2020 began, Nick Cordero and Amanda Kloots were just your average happy showbiz couple, parents of a then-6-month-old son Elvis and renovating their house on Love Street in Los Angeles.

 And then their life blew up.

-On March 30, Nick went to the ER with what was first diagnosed as pneumonia, but turned out to be COVID-19.
+On March 30, Nick went to the ER with what was first diagnosed as pneumonia, but turned out to be COVID.
 He never left the hospital.
-Over the next few months, family, friends and fans from the theater and fitness worlds—plus countless others who were discovering Cordero and Kloots for the first time—anxiously followed Amanda's updates as Nick started suffering complications.
+Over the next few months, family, friends and fans from the theater and fitness worlds—plus countless others who were discovering Nick and Amanda for the first time—anxiously followed her updates as Nick started suffering complications.
 There were good days and bad, and Amanda remained relentlessly positive throughout, but Nick's condition continued to deteriorate.

-On July 5, Kloots revealed that her husband—until recently a 6'5" force of vitality, performing six nights a week, a first-time home owner, a proud new dad, a devoted husband—had died.
+On July 5, Amanda revealed that her Broadway star husband—until recently a 6-foot-5 force of vitality, performing six nights a week, a first-time home owner, a proud new dad, a devoted husband—had died.
 He was 41.

-"God has another angel in heaven now," Amanda wrote on Instagram, where this year thousands of people offered their support, love and prayers as the news about Nick wavered between progress and setbacks.
-"My darling husband passed away this morning.
-He was surrounded in love by his family, singing and praying as he gently left this earth.
+"God has another angel in heaven now," Amanda wrote on Instagram, where thousands of people offered their support, love and prayers as the news about Nick wavered between progress and setbacks.
 "I am in disbelief and hurting everywhere.
 My heart is broken as I cannot imagine our lives without him.
 Nick was such a bright light.
 He was everyone's friend, loved to listen, help and especially talk.
 He was an incredible actor and musician.
 He loved his family and loved being a father and husband.
 Elvis and I will miss him in everything we do, everyday."

-More than 130,000 people have died from COVID-19 in the United States since February, and grieving has become a permanent posture for so many.
-But it's this fraught national energy that, as businesses and schools started closing, sports and entertainment shut down, and people were told to stay home, that had people so tuned into this story.
+Grieving has become a permanent posture for so many.
+But it was this fraught national energy that, as businesses and schools started closing, sports and entertainment shut down, and people were told to stay home, that had people so tuned into this story.

 Nick's journey, as relayed by Amanda, gave people something outside of themselves to root for during this pandemic, so when the worst came to pass, the outpouring of grief online was instantaneous.

-And though the death of a celebrity generally tends to trigger personal-sounding responses because of the feel-like-I-knew-him factor that so many famous people elicit, Nick Cordero's death landed like a cosmic gut punch.
+And though the death of a celebrity generally tends to trigger personal-sounding responses because of the feel-like-I-knew-him factor that so many famous people elicit, Nick's death landed like a cosmic gut punch.

 "I never had the honor of meeting Nick Cordero.
-By all accounts that was a huge loss for me," actor Steve Kazee, who recently welcomed his first child with Jenna Dewan, paid tribute on Instagram Sunday.
+By all accounts that was a huge loss for me," actor Steve Kazee paid tribute on Instagram.
 "Every person that I know who encountered this human was changed for the better and everyone that I knew that knew him I'm sure felt lucky to do so.
 I, like so many others, have followed @amandakloots stories every day hoping for a miracle."

 He was hardly alone in that sentiment, as so many tributes beginning with a version of "I never knew Nick but I've been following this story" piled up.

-Kloots, meanwhile, could only hope for the best and steel herself for the worst.
+Amanda, meanwhile, could only hope for the best and steel herself for the worst.
 Publicly she tried to stay upbeat, even when you could tell it was difficult.
-She smiled brightly, told stories, thanked fans for their support and talked about the future, when Nick would be home, ready to resume his life with her and their son, Elvis—and, unbeknownst to Nick, thousands of new admirers.
+She smiled brightly, told stories, thanked fans for their support and talked about the future, when Nick would be home, ready to resume his life with her and their son—and, unbeknownst to Nick, thousands of new admirers.

-"When I get to hug Nick again it's going to be like the best day of my life," she said hopefully about 10 weeks ago.
+"When I get to hug Nick again it's going to be like the best day of my life," she said hopefully about 10 weeks before his death.
 "So hug your loved ones.
 Dance and sing, and let's live our lives, OK?"

 Instead, her journey continues without him, but their love story endures, a story that makes it very clear as to why so many people are feeling this loss so deeply.

 Nick and Amanda met when they were both doing Bullets Over Broadway, a musical based on the 1994 Woody Allen film of the same name that opened in April 2014.
-Cordero played Cheech, a gangster and aspiring auteur, while Zach Braff, who would become a close friend, co-starred as a playwright who has to get in bed with the mob in order for his show to go on.
+Nick played Cheech, a gangster and aspiring auteur, while Zach Braff, who would become a close friend, co-starred as a playwright who has to get in bed with the mob in order for his show to go on.

 Amanda was a dancer in the ensemble.
 The Ohio native spent two Christmas seasons as a Rockette at Radio City Music Hall before appearing in shows such as Follies and Young Frankenstein.
 In her rare spare time, in addition to being a six-days-a-week fitness buff, she also co-wrote the blog Just Desserts NYC, putting a sweet tooth that couldn't be tamed to productive use.

-When she joined the cast of Bullets, she was recently divorced following a six-year marriage to actor David Larsen, whom she had met while working on her first Broadway show, Good Vibrations, in 2005.

-With most of their days and evenings consumed by Bullets, Cordero and Kloots would go home to their own apartments but end up on Skype for hours each night.
+When she joined the cast of Bullets, she was recently divorced following a six-year marriage to actor David Larsen.
+With most of their days and evenings consumed by Bullets, they would go home to their own apartments but end up on Skype for hours each night.
 During these long chats, Nick played Amanda the songs he was writing on the side, solo rock stardom also being part of the master plan.
 One of the tunes was "Live Your Life," which at the time only had a chorus, and he would just hum through the rest of the melody.

-Despite being nominated for six Tony Awards, including one for Cordero for Best Performance by an Actor in a Featured Role in a Musical, Bullets Over Broadway closed after only a few months—but Nick and Amanda were just getting going.
+Despite being nominated for six Tony Awards, including one for Nick for Best Performance by an Actor in a Featured Role in a Musical, Bullets Over Broadway closed after only a few months—but Nick and Amanda were just getting going.

-Not long after their final curtain, Kloots went to have dinner at Cordero's apartment in Washington Heights ("upstate," they started calling it, because it took so long to get there from her place on the the Upper West Side) for the first time.
+Not long after their final curtain, Amanda went to have dinner at Nick's apartment in Washington Heights ("upstate," they started calling it, because it took so long to get there from her place on the the Upper West Side) for the first time.

 He didn't have a dining room table in his studio apartment, but he did have a showman's romantic soul.
-Cordero made a picnic for them on the floor, with wine and a supper that included tomato and mozzarella cheese.
-"Tomato and mozz" on the floor became their tradition, a meal they'd share on their first night in their first apartment together, and then in their second... and a couple of months ago Kloots expressed hope that they'd be having their usual when their home on Love Street was finished and Nick was home from the hospital.
+He made a picnic for them on the floor, with wine and a supper that included tomato and mozzarella cheese.
+"Tomato and mozz" on the floor became their tradition, a meal they'd share on their first night in their first apartment together, and then in their second...

-After Bullets ended, Kloots moved away from dancing full-time to focus on her next chapter.
+After Bullets ended, Amanda moved away from dancing full-time to focus on her next chapter.
 "I loved and did it for 16 years, but it got to a point where I was 32 and I wanted certain things in my life," she later explained to The-Void.
 "The ups and downs of the performing world being in and out of jobs—it just wasn't working for me anymore.
 I needed consistency and I wanted that control."

 Eventually her signature workouts The Rope—in which a jump rope features prominently—and The Dance garnered her a devoted clientele and an even bigger following online.

-There were shades of Kloots' if-you-want-it-go-for-it approach when Cordero, asked what sort of advice he had for young actors hoping to be on Broadway one day, told Camp Broadway in 2018, "Start writing.
+There were shades of Amanda's if-you-want-it-go-for-it approach when Nick, asked what sort of advice he had for young actors hoping to be on Broadway one day, told Camp Broadway in 2018, "Start writing.
 Like in a journal.
 That gives you good ideas about what you really want to achieve and insights about where you need to go in your career.
 Or, if you come up unsatisfied with the amount of work you're getting or what kind of work you're getting, try and create your own—it's the oldest trick in the book!
 Write a play.
 Do a performance piece.
 Start an improv group.
 You've got to try to empower yourself in your career, so just take a risk!"

-And he and Kloots did endlessly inspire each other.
+And he and Amanda did endlessly inspire each other.

-For instance, Cordero wasn't much of a jump-roper, she recalled later in one of the myriad stories she told about Nick via Instagram so that the world could better get to know the man fighting for his life in the hospital.
-When Nick ended up in a coma at L.A.'s Cedars-Sinai Medical Center, Kloots started playing "Live Your Life" daily and encouraged fans to post their own videos singing along and dancing to the tune with the hashtag #WakeUpNick.
+For instance, he wasn't much of a jump-roper, she recalled later in one of the myriad stories she told about Nick via Instagram so that the world could better get to know the man fighting for his life in the hospital.
+When Nick ended up in a coma at L.A.'s Cedars-Sinai Medical Center, Amanda started playing "Live Your Life" daily and encouraged fans to post their own videos singing along and dancing to the tune with the hashtag #WakeUpNick.

 She also recalled how Nick, back in the day, would spend quiet time just lying in bed while she had already dashed off five things on her to-do list.
 He told her that the quiet moments were just as important as the packed, productive ones.
 Amanda called it his "fantasy land"—and she found it comforting to think that her unconscious husband was once again in "fantasy land," doing what he needed to do to recharge until it was time for him to wake up.